Easy Microwave Chocolate Truffles

 An easy way to change the flavors is to use different kinds of chocolate chips like:

 You may have to add more cream or 1–2 TB of butter to get these to melt smoothly.

 You can also add different flavors of extracts, such as:

-- Coffee (or 1 TB instant coffee mixed with 1 tea. water)
+- Coffee (or 1 tablespoon of instant coffee mixed with 1 teaspoon of water)

 I also like putting different ingredients into the mixture before rolling them.
 Use your imagination and creativity to make your own special, signature treats, or use some of my favorites:

 For a Better Taste, Get Higher Quality Ingredients

 Truthfully, the taste of these candies mostly depends on the quality of the chocolate you use.
 Fancy, imported chocolate will taste best, but Ghiradelli and Guittard chocolate chips are an excellent substitute.
 If I'm making a small batch for my family or gifts, I try to get the best quality of ingredients.

 That being said, I've taught this recipe to large groups and used inexpensive chocolate chips and everyone loved it.
 Candy coating is easy to use but doesn't taste good for the inside of the candy.
 However, because it melts and hardens easily, I usually use candy coating to teach large groups or kids how to coat the outside of the balls.

 One other hint is that I vary the amounts of this recipe all the time, sometimes adding more cream or even butter for a creamier taste.
 Believe it or not, even when I don't actually measure, these usually turn out just fine!